It's Got Me Again!

-It's Got Me Again! is a 1932 Warner Bros.
-Merrie Melodies animated short film directed by Rudolf Ising.
+It's Got Me Again! is a 1932 American animated comedy short film directed by Rudolf Ising.
+It is the eleventh film in the Merrie Melodies series.
 The short was released on May 14, 1932.

-It is noted as the first cartoon from Warner Bros. to be nominated for the Academy Award for Best Animated Short Film in 1932.
+It is notable as the first non-Disney cartoon to be nominated for the Academy Award for Best Animated Short Film in 1932.
+It is also the first Warner Bros. cartoon to be animated by veteran layout artist Thomas McKimson.
 The title refers to the song "It's Got Me Again!" (music by Bernice Petkere, lyrics by Irving Caesar) which plays during the cartoon.